Need Help Choosing The Right Fuels?

 Red diesel is commonly used by the agriculture industry.
 Red diesel must never be used in road vehicles as this is against the law and considered tax evasion.

 Historically, many businesses used red diesel as heating oil but as of the 1st of April 2022, red diesel is no longer permitted to be used as a commercial heating fuel.
-Therefore, many businesses have switched to industrial heating oil which is a cost-effective alternative to Class A2 and Class D Gas Oil.
+Therefore, many businesses have switched to industrial heating oil which is a cost-effective alternative to diesel.
 IHO is blended in-house, ensuring it’s one of the highest quality and most competitive IHO products on the market.

 Furthermore, with an increase in legally binding environmental targets, organisations are now swapping their diesel and heating oil for an advanced renewable fuel called HVO (Hydrotreated Vegetable Oil).
-This diesel alternative boasts a much longer lifespan and reduces greenhouse gas emissions by around 90%.
+This is a more sustainable diesel alternative that boasts a much longer lifespan and reduces greenhouse gas emissions by around 90%.

 Kerosene and gas oil differ in viscosity and as a result, have different flashpoints.